Code Formatting Rules

-ReSharper allows you to configure an extensive set of formatting rules and enforce them in your code.
+You can configure every detail of formatting rules and enforce the rules in your code.
 These rules are applied when ReSharper produces new code with code completion and code generation features, code templates and refactorings.
 The formatting rules can be also applied to the existing code in the current selection, current file, or in a larger scope up to the entire solution.

 In this topic:

 When you type code in the editor, ReSharper reformats expressions as soon as you type a semicolon and reformats blocks of code as soon as you type a closing brace.
 If necessary, you can disable these auto-formatiing options on the Environment | Editor | Editor Behavior options page.

 You can reformat code in the current selection with the corresponding context action.

 Alternatively, you can use code cleanup to reformat code in any scope.

 Select the scope where you want to reformat code:

 - Make a selection in the editor to reformat code in the selection.